gimaevra94/auth/email-messages.md

 ### Planner Response

 I'll start by searching the codebase to find where captcha display logic and failed login attempt handling are implemented.
-This will help identify why captcha isn't triggered after 3 failed attempts.
+This will help Identify why captcha isn't triggered after 3 failed attempts.

 *Found code context*